Italy Digital Nomad Visa Guide (2024)

 Considering all it has to offer, Italy is not an excessively expensive country.
 If you have a decent income and perhaps some extra cash for a few additional trips around the country, you’ll definitely do more than just get by in Italy as a digital nomad.

-Let’s break all the major expenses down to see what budget you’ll need as a digital nomad in Italy.
+Now let’s break down all the major expenses to see how big of a budget you’ll need as a digital nomad in Italy.

 Expense #1: Rent (or accommodation)